 If you are growing this plant to get powerful Kratom incense, it has been suggested on multiple occasions that there is actually a simple way to stimulate the production of Mitragynine in the leaf: A fan.
 Yes, wind has been said to trigger increased levels of Mitragynine in Kratom trees.

 Another tip is to mimic the plant’s native environment as much as possible.
 Simulate the sun and its hours as best you can.
 Keep a light close to the plant to both increase the level of light and to keep the temperature a few degrees higher near the plant.
 Make sure it’s always moist by keeping a humidifer next to the plant year round.

 WHEN TO HARVEST

 If your seedlings do well, you will have your first full harvest of Kratom leaves within about a year.
-By then, many leaves will have fallen off, and some you couldn’t resist picking to make some tea or a resin ball out of, so you will have been given glimpses of what you’re first Kratom harvest might be like.
-Really, one of the most amazing ways to feel connect to Mother Nature, for me at least, is to grow my own food and psychoactive herbs.
+By then, many leaves will have fallen off, and some you couldn’t resist picking to make some tea or a resin ball out of, so you will have been given glimpses of what your first Kratom harvest might be like.
+Really, one of the most amazing ways to feel connected to Mother Nature, for me at least, is to grow my own food and psychoactive herbs.
 I adore this plant in so many ways, and all the trouble, effort, time, and money that got put into getting my Kratom seeds to grow into trees is nothing more than a distant memory.
 Some dreams take work, and having a sustainable crop of Kratom leaves that I grew from seed was one of mine.